mjamado/TicTacToeReact/README.md

 with all the new shiny stuff.
 Reading is good for you, but you'll learn jack without getting your hands dirty.

-Se, what could I cobble together, away from yet another To Do app?
+So, what could I cobble together, away from yet another To Do app?
 And what's with that particular example, anyway?

 I had my TicTacToeJS laying around (and it has presentation problems - just